GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/code/README.md

 Europe shows a consistently high average R² value of 0.3297 in transition projects, indicating robust WACC responses to fossil fuel price fluctuations (\ref{Result_Europe}).
 Europe also has a higher proportion of non-zero R² projects, suggesting greater sensitivity to fossil fuel price variations.
 Additionally, lower RMSE and MAE values indicate smaller prediction errors, demonstrating higher stability and accuracy.

-The mean R² value for the China+ region is 0.2195 (\ref{Result_China+}), lower than Europe's 0.3297  but still above the global average.
-Notably, the R² value for natural gas in solar projects within the China+ region reaches 0.8839, indicating an exceptionally strong model fit and robust correlation.
-Additionally, the China+ region has smaller RMSE and MAE values, suggesting higher accuracy and stability in predictive models.
+The mean R² value for the China+ region is 0.65 (\ref{Result_China+}), lower than Europe's 0.67  but still above the global average.

-Results from the Middle East region show a low model fit, with an average R² of 0.135 , lower than in other regions.
-Prediction errors (RMSE and MAE) are also higher, indicating that capital costs of energy transition projects in the Middle East are less influenced by fossil fuel price fluctuations.
+Results from the Middle East region show a low model fit, with an average R² of 0.54 , lower than in other regions.
+Prediction errors are also higher, indicating that capital costs of energy transition projects in the Middle East are less influenced by fossil fuel price fluctuations.

 ## [System Configuration](https://github.com/GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/blob/main/code/System%20Configuration%20Report.ipynb)